Judge: GOP can’t block liberal group’s Twitter comments

-A federal judge says top Republicans in the Wisconsin Legislature violated the First Amendment when they blocked a liberal advocacy group from seeing their Twitter feeds.
+Top Republicans in the Wisconsin Legislature violated the First Amendment when they blocked a liberal advocacy group from seeing their Twitter feeds, a federal judge ruled Friday.

-U.S. District Judge William Conley sided with the group One Wisconsin Now on Friday.
-The judge ruled the legislators acted in their official government capacity when they created their Twitter accounts, and therefore the interactive portions of their accounts were public forums.
+U.S. District Judge William Conley's decision marks liberal group One Wisconsin Now's second legal victory in as many days over Assembly Speaker Robin Vos.
+Another federal judge, James Peterson, on Thursday struck down early-voting restrictions Vos and his fellow Republicans passed in a contentious lame-duck session in December.
+One Wisconsin Now and other groups had challenged those provisions days after former Gov. Scott Walker signed them into law.

-The judge said the lawmakers engaged in content-based discrimination when they blocked the political group.
+"Two different federal courts offered the same warning to Robin Vos and the Republicans: It's the people's government, not theirs," One Wisconsin Now Executive Director Scot Ross said.
+"Vos and the Republicans cannot suppress people's speech simply because they don't like what's being said, whether it's at the ballot box or on social media."

 Digital Access For Only $0.99